sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 He was handsome, I discovered on the truck ride home.
 It was an old-fashioned kind of handsomeness, those dark brows furrowed tight, a meanness implicit in the set of his mouth.

 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
-The forest whipped past us, yielding on occasion to fireweed clearings.
+The forest whipped past us, yielding on occasion to clearings of fireweed.
 I spotted an elk through the trees; the idea of a wolf.
 I had so many questions, and no means by which to ask them.

 We pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained.